Xeven777/certificate-generator-js/README.md

 # Certificate Generator

-This project provides a TypeScript-based tool for generating customizable certificates in PDF format.
+This project provides a node-js based tool for generating customizable certificates in PDF format.

 ## Features